lovasoa/pff-extract/README.md

 ```

 ### Dependencies
- * [libjpeg-turbo](http://www.libjpeg-turbo.org/) to decompress the tiles and to compress the resulting image
+ * [libjpeg-turbo](http://www.libjpeg-turbo.org/) v2.0+ to decompress the tiles
+   and to compress the resulting image.
-   in ubuntu, it can be installed with `sudo apt install libturbojpeg0-dev`
+   In ubuntu 20.04+, it can be installed with `sudo apt install libturbojpeg0-dev`